katovBash/katovBash/README.md

 # Waz up? 👋🏽
 - 🍾 Passionate developer.
-- 👨🏽‍💻 Mainly focus on iOS development.
+- 👨🏽‍💻 Mainly focus on Swift development.
 - 💭 All is simple: learning every day & balance in life.
-- 🐉 Currently, I'm improving my skills in Rust.
+- 🐉 Currently, I'm improving my skills in VisionOs.
-- 🤡 My app Habit Goal: Daily Tracker.
-- 🦸🏼‍♂️ Working in Product Company.